 B’nai Sholom is grateful for contributions to assist us in serving our community.
 Gifts may be directed to any fund, committee, or budget line (see below.)
 If you have any questions, please call the office.
 And thank you, on behalf of our members and our Board of Trustees.

-The Congregation also maintains several funds that are happy to receive contributions.
+The Congregation also maintains several funds that are grateful for your contributions.
 Contributions to these funds remain in these funds from one year to the next, as opposed to budget line contributions, which return to the General Fund at the conclusion of the Fiscal Year if they have not been used.

 Examples of budget line contributions are to the Library, the Art Committee, etc.